HemanthJabalpuri/Replace_KingRoot_with_SuperSU/README.md

   `sh /sdcard/mrw/root.sh`

 ## Method 2 - by uninstalling KingRoot manually
-Root again with KingRoot
-and follow below procedure
+Root again with KingRoot if you lost root by following other Methods and follow below procedure

 - Type `su` in Terminal Emulator and go to KingRoot app
   - Tap on 3 dot
-  - choose settings
+  - choose `Settings`
-  - choose remove root, _**untick**_ keep backup option and unroot
+  - choose `Uninstall KingRoot`, _**untick**_ keep backup option and tap on `CONTINUE`

 _**Note:-**_ If your device rebooted at time of unrooting, this method will not work